 In this case, the AP will need to send data frames as EPD to those STAs that support it, and as LPD to those that do not, as well as use LPD for all RA group addressed frames.

-Similarly, a non-AP STA will need to understand that a received frame might be in LPD or EPD, depending on whether the RA is a group address or not.
+Similarly, a non-AP EPD STA will need to understand that a received frame might be in LPD or EPD, depending on whether the RA is a group address or not.

 In the MA-UNITDATA.request, it is probably not reasonable to expect the MAC service user to know whether the AP will use a group address RA or not, before it supplies the MSDU.
 So, MSDUs from the MAC Service user need to indicate what format they are, and the AP needs to reformat to the other format in the case where that is what’s needed on the WM.